cowprotocol/conditional-smart-orders/README.md

 The repository comes with one example contracts:

 - **TradeAboveThreshold:** Checks the contract's balance of a specific token and - if larger than a threshold - wants to trade all of it into a specified buy token.
+- **PerpetualStableSwap:** Takes a token pair and is always willing to trade the token it has more balance of for the other one at a rate 1:1 + a specified spread.

 Check `src/` for a full list and implementation details.
 In order to deploy one of the contracts for your own use case, execute the following steps: